-Industry members disagreed with the \$65 million profit figure, and pointed to the fact that the current administration ended the wage pass through reimbursement, where homes received 50 cents on the dollar for employee wages and benefits. represented a loss of funding to the industry of about \$60 million.
+Industry members disagreed with the \$65 million profit figure reported in the previous session.
 In addition, Medicare changed to a new payment system for skilled nursing facilities on July 1, 1998, where payment for skilled care is now made according to the needs of the Medicare beneficiary.
 The impact that this new reimbursement scheme has had on nursing homes is unclear at this time.
-However, since it has been estimated by the industry that the bill's requirements will result in an increased cost of \$25 million to implement, and since all but about a dozen of the state's 300-plus homes are not-for-profit, nursing homes need to know that increased funding will there for those homes unable to handle the cost of meeting the new requirements.
+However, since it has been estimated by the industry that the bill's requirements will result in an increased cost of \$25 million to implement, and since all but about a dozen of the state's 300-plus homes are not-for-profit, nursing homes need to know that increased funding will be there for those homes unable to handle the cost of meeting the new requirements.